MDalati1/KickStarter_Project/README.md

 # Kickstarter-Supervised Model & Unsupervised Model
-To predict whether a kickstarter project will be successful or fail using a classification model & To make inferences or business insights on the data pattern using Unsupervised modelling
+The goal of the project is to develop a classification model to predict whether a project will be a "Successful" or "Failure".
+In addition to making inferences or business insights on the variables using UnSupervised ML